rudnerbjoern/combodo-ansible-datamodel/README.md

 ## About

-This extension allows you to integrate Ansible environments within iTop...
-TODO
+This extension allows you to integrate Ansible environment within iTop.
+It adds to your iTop datamodel classes of objects that modelize Ansible inventories and provides dedicated web services to get them.

-For an optimal usage, this extension should be used with the "Data collector for Ansible" that will ...
-TODO.
+Together with the [Ansible playbooks for iTop](https://store.itophub.io/en_US/products/combodo-ansible-playbooks) package that provides you with playbooks that embed iTop web services, you'll be able to automate the creation of Ansible inventory files or ad-hoc lists of hosts for your playbooks.

 For more information about this module have a look at the corresponding [extension documentation](https://store.itophub.io/en_US/products/combodo-ansible-datamodel).